A Guide to the A5 Business Description in Your AFSL Application (JUNE 2025 UPDATE)

 Introduction

-To apply for an Australian Financial Services Licence (AFSL), applicants must complete Form FS01 and provide core proof documents to ASIC.
+Previously, to apply for an Australian Financial Services Licence (AFSL), applicants were required to complete the now-superseded Form FS01 and provide core proof documents to ASIC.
 This application process is necessary for those seeking authorisation to provide financial services and products in Australia and operate a financial services business.
 ASIC assesses these applications to ensure applicants meet the requirements for holding an AFSL.

-For AFSL applicants, a key core proof document is the A5 Business Description.
-This document provides ASIC with an overview of the applicant’s financial services business and is essential for ASIC to understand the operations of the business and assess organisational competence.
-The A5 Business Description helps ASIC understand the types of financial services and products the applicant intends to provide under the AFSL.
+For AFSL applicants under the former system, a key core proof document was the A5 Business Description.
+This document provided ASIC with an overview of the applicant’s financial services business and was essential for ASIC to understand the operations of the business and assess organisational competence.
+While the A5 Business Description as a separate document is no longer required for applications made after 16 June 2025, the detailed information it contained must now be provided directly within the new online application on the ASIC Regulatory Portal.

 Purpose and Significance of the A5 Business Description

-The “A5 Business Description” outlines the applicant’s proposed business, detailing the financial services and products offered, income generation methods, and anticipated business growth.
-It serves as a core proof document for your AFSL application.
+The “A5 Business Description” was a core proof document that outlined an applicant’s proposed business, detailing the financial services and products offered, income generation methods, and anticipated business growth as part of the AFSL application.

-Furthermore, the A5 Business Description is crucial for ASIC’s assessment process as it outlines the types of financial services you intend to offer and how your business will function under the AFSL framework.
-Its primary significance lies in demonstrating to ASIC that you have a well-defined business model and are prepared to operate within the regulatory requirements of an AFSL.
+This description directly addressed question A5 in the now-superseded Form FS01, the ‘Application for AFS Licence’.
+Under that former system, the A5 Business Description was crucial for ASIC’s assessment process as it outlined the types of financial services an applicant intended to offer and how their business would function.
+Its primary significance lay in demonstrating to ASIC that the applicant had a well-defined business model and was prepared to operate within the regulatory requirements of an AFSL.

 Key Components of an Effective A5 Business Description